Eucalyptus taurina: Taxonomy and naming

 Eucalyptus taurina was first described in 1994 by Anthony Bean and Ian Brooker in the journal Austrobaileya from specimens they collected near Helidon in 1990.
 The specific epithet (taurina) is from the Latin word taurinus meaning "of bulls", an allusion to the author's experience when first seeing this species.

-Distribution
+Distribution and habitat

-The Helidon ironbark is found in two separate areas, one north of Helidon and the other near Crows Nest.
+Helidon ironbark is found in two separate areas, one north of Helidon and the other near Crows Nest.
 It grows with other eucalypt species on ridges in shallow soil.

+Conservation status

+'Eucalyptus taurina is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Queensland Government Nature Conservation Act 1992.